-Typically, there is standard recommended protocol for the number of HIFU shots that should be adminstered to each region of the face.
+Typically, there is a standard recommended protocol for the number of HIFU shots that should be adminstered to each region of the face.
 However, clinics may customise the protocol and vary the number of HIFU shots.

 Important Tip: Always ask for the approximate number of HIFU shots that you are getting prior to the starting.
-An experienced doctor should be able to advice you on the number of shots required based on your facial analysis.
+An experienced doctor should be able to advise you on the number of shots required based on your facial analysis.
 If you have severe saggy skin, you will require more HIFU shots, which will be more expensive!

 However, you must bear in mind that it is only makes sense for you to compare the number of shots amongst clinics that offer the same brand of HIFU.
 For example, the recommended number of Sygmalift shots will differ from the recommended number of Ultraformer shots.

 Sygmalift requires multiple treatment sessions whereas Ulthera and Ultraformer requires only 1 session every 6-12 months.

 For HIFU treatments that require multiple sessions, you should always find out the total cost of the treatment package instead of focusing on just one treatment session alone.